sksharan/era-engine/README.md

   - Requires connection to `mongodb://localhost/app`
 - `npm test`: Runs the integration tests
   - Requires connection to `mongodb://localhost/test`
--  `npm run lint`: Fix linting errors in the server source code
+-  `npm run fix`: Fix linting errors in the server source code

 ### Configuration
 The server configuration file is located at `server/main/config.js` and allows modification of the following values: